bbauska/LFS173x/README.md

 Aries agents is much like building any web service: receive events, process them and respond.

-## Enterprise Agent Open Source Projects {#enterprise-agent-open-source-projects .unnumbered}
+## Enterprise Agent Open Source Projects

 While most folks are building ToIP applications for their own needs, here is an enterprise agent open source project that some might find